Restored Republic: Lerdo presidency

-Lerdo retained Juarez' ministers, and proposed an amnesty to the Noria rebels.
+Lerdo retained Juárez' ministers, and proposed an amnesty to the Noria rebels.
 Most of the insurgents accepted.

-Porfirio Diaz however rejected the amnesty and on August 1 sent his response to the president, threatening future insurrection in case the government did not reform, and urging the government to pass measures to protect the integrity of elections.
-President Lerdo was unyielding and made it clear that he would not negotiate with Diaz.
+Porfirio Díaz however rejected the amnesty and on August 1 sent his response to the president, threatening future insurrection in case the government did not reform, and urging the government to pass measures to protect the integrity of elections.
+President Lerdo was unyielding and made it clear that he would not negotiate with Díaz.
 By the end of September most of the revolutionary forces had accepted the amnesty.
-The revolution increasingly dissipated as its entire motive, the removal of Juarez, had been rendered irrelevant by his death.
-On October 26, Diaz finally unconditionally accepted President Lerdo's amnesty.
+The revolution increasingly dissipated as its entire motive, the removal of Juárez, had been rendered irrelevant by his death.
+On October 26, Díaz finally unconditionally accepted President Lerdo's amnesty.

 In 1873, the Lerdo government had to deal with an insurrection led by the indigenous leader, Manuel Lozada in Tepic in the western part of the country.
 He was captured and executed in August.

 The question of finances, railroad development, and internal security continued to occupy congress and the presidency.
 Murder and kidnapping was so rampant that on May 2, 1873, President Lerdo brought the matter before congress which subsequently proclaimed martial law against bandits, even allowing summary executions for such individuals caught in the act, with suspected bandits to be tried, and if found guilty to be executed within fifteen days with no possibility of appeals.

 The Lerdo presidency continued to enforce and add to the anti-clerical reform laws first passed in the 1850s.
 Two hundred nuns in Mexico City were expelled from their communities, and certain Jesuits and nuns were banished from the country.
 The establishment of monastic orders was late completely outlawed and this measure was incorporated into the constitution.
 Protestants and Mormons were also at this being allowed to settle in the nation and establish missions.

 From 1874 to 1876 the government faced no major military coups, although a few local disturbances did flare up.
 Violence was nonetheless rampant throughout the nation, the aforementioned law against bandits being extended, and a decree of 1875 stripping them of all citizen's rights within the court system.

 Amidst increasing opposition to his rule, such as from prominent liberal general Vicente Riva Palacio who accused the president of violating the constitution, Lerdo decided to run for reelection in 1876.